 Only in some certain circumstances can an applicant successfully apply for British Citizenship by descent without meeting the eligibility criteria.

-Normally, a child born outside the UK will not be considered a British national is neither of his/her parents are a British Citizen otherwise than by descent.
-This is because the parent cannot pass their Citizenship status onto their children.
+Normally, a child born outside the UK will not be considered a British national if neither of his/her parents is a British citizen otherwise than by descent.
+This is because the parent cannot pass their citizenship status onto their children.

 However, an exception can be made if the parent was in a certain type of service.
 This service can be: